JovianX/Service-Hub/README.md

 ```

 ## Service Hub for Kubernetes

 JovianX **Service Hub** is a DevOps tool to create on-demand services using Helm and Kubernetes.

 ## Features:

-- Allow users to deploy ApplicationSets from tempaltes
+*   Allow users to deploy ApplicationSets from templates
-- Set TTL for applications and Helm releases
+*   Set TTL for applications and Helm releases
-- Monitor the http endpints for service health
+*   Monitor the HTTP endpoints for service health
-- Set placement and context-based rules for helm releases
+*   Set placement and context-based rules for helm releases

+## Installation

+Docker Compose

+Make

+## Usage

-### Serivce tempalte example:
+### Service template example:

 ```
 name: my-new-service
 charts:                                      # required